Tae-uni/algorithm-study-notes/linked-list/reverse-linked-list-II/reverse_linked_list_II.md

 Both approaches use a dummy node and perform in-place reversal with two pointers in `O(n)` time and `O(1)` space.
 The key difference lies in pointer naming and how the reversal is expressed.

+- Approach 1: uses `prev`,`curr`, and `next_node`.
+Clear name of the pointer, Manipulate step by step.
+- Approach 2: uses `start`, `end`, and `tmp`.
+Similar logic but slightly different variable tracking style.

+Approach 1 is easier to understand and more explict.

 ---